hajimariyam/SportCave/README.md

 **Stretch Stories**

-* [ ] User can click livestreaming link to watch the game
+* [ ] User can click a livestreaming link to watch the game
 * [ ] User can view a map to see games by location
 * [ ] User can view a calendar for games and set reminders